linggew/GGsteam/doc/03_DatabaseDesign.md

         ```
         Does not work, the index does not work for ordering (maybe for ordering with the calculation)
 3. Final Index Design
-    1. GameOwnedUser.user_id - Although it did not improve the performance in the previous analysis, I think it is because of the size of the table, when the table size increased (more users joined) it can provide great help in the grouping clause.
-    2. Game.InitialPrice - When buying games, price is an important aspect to be considered, so there will be a lot of queries to use `InitialPrice` as the filter, and setting it as the index could improve those performances.
+    1. Game.InitialPrice - When buying games, price is an important aspect to be considered, so there will be a lot of queries to use `InitialPrice` as the filter, and setting it as the index could improve those performances.
-    3. GameCategory.category_name - Same as price, people often search for games in the category they want to play, so it is often used in where/group clauses, so indexing it could optimize performance.
+    2. GameCategory.category_name - Same as price, people often search for games in the category they want to play, so it is often used in where/group clauses, so indexing it could optimize performance.
-    4. Other attributes I tested above are useless in the queries above, so I am not adopting those as indexes.
+    3. Other attributes I tested above are useless in the queries above, so I am not adopting those as indexes.
+Some might be because of the size of the table, which is open for testing later.